svanderburg/php-sbdata/README.md

 For tables that provide edit functionality, we may want to track which row in the table has changed.

-Typically, an action link (such as a 'delete' operation) redirects the user to a different page that carries out the modification and then redirects the user back to the page displaying the table.
+Typically, an action link (such as a `delete` operation) redirects the user to a different page that carries out the modification and then redirects the user back to the page displaying the table.